Reliability-centered maintenance: In use

 Although a voluntary standard, it provides a reference for companies looking to implement RCM to ensure they are getting a process, software package or service that is in line with the original report.

+The Norwegian hydro power giant Statkraft introduced RCM in the mid-90s, analyzing their hydro power plant Lio kraftverk.

 The Walt Disney Company introduced RCM to its parks in 1997, led by Paul Pressler and consultants McKinsey & Company, laying off a large number of maintenance workers and saving large amounts of money.
 Some people blamed the new cost-conscious maintenance culture for some of the Incidents at Disneyland Resort that occurred in the following years.